Naveed-Naqi/gsutils/ReadMe.md

 ## parseThroughFolder
 (folder_id, func, args)

-This function parses through a folder and performs some function on each spreadsheet in that folder.
+Parses through a folder and performs some function on each spreadsheet in that folder.

-**folder_id** is the id of the folder you wish to parse through
+**folder_id** {string} : id of the folder you wish to parse through.

-**func_** is the function you wish to apply to each spreadsheet in the folder
+**func_** {function} : function you wish to apply to each spreadsheet in the folder.

-**args** is a list of additional arguments that func may require aside from the current spreadsheet.
+**args** {list} : Any additional arguments that func may require aside from the current spreadsheet.
-By default args is empty.
+Empty by default.
 If the only argument that func takes is the current spreadsheet, then leave this empty.
 For example:

 ```javascript
 var folder_id = "some folder id";